Spectral Form Factor of a Quantum Spin Glass: Introduction

 In this paper, we calculate the SFF for a particular ensemble of quantum spin glasses, the quantum $p$-spherical model (PSM)~\cite{Cugliandolo1998Quantum,Cugliandolo1999RealTime,Cugliandolo2001}.
 We find that in the ergodic phase, the connected part of the SFF agrees with the expectation from random matrix theory (Eq.~\eqref{eq:SFF_connected_contribution_ergodic_phase} below), while in the non-ergodic phase, it is enhanced by a factor which is precisely the number of TAP states (Eq.~\eqref{eq:SFF_final_result}).
 Given the discussion in Secs.~\ref{subsec:review_spectral_form_factor} and~\ref{subsec:review_mean_field_spin_glasses}, this makes precise and validates the idea that each metastable state (i.e., TAP state) corresponds to a block of the Hamiltonian that is quantum chaotic on its own but is nearly decoupled from all others, thus making the system as a whole non-ergodic~\cite{Baldwin2017Clustering}.
 This is the main result of the present work.

-Since we only calculate the SFF up to times polynomial in system size, our results are consistent with but do not test the distinction between localized and delocalized phases shown in Fig.~\ref{fig:spin_glass_cartoons}, which is only relevant beyond the exponentially long timescale corresponding to tunneling between TAP states.
-We leave it for future work to incorporate such instanton effects into the path integral, expecting that they will reduce the SFF to the random matrix result precisely in the non-ergodic delocalized phase (and even then only beyond the exponential tunneling timescale).

-In addition to the SFF, we consider higher moments of the evolution operator and identify a set of saddle points (Eq.~\eqref{eq:higher_moment_special_final_expression}) suggesting that: i) the number of TAP states at a given energy is Poisson-distributed, and ii) the numbers of TAP states at different energies are independent.
-However, since we have not evaluated the perturbative corrections around each saddle point, which would generically dominate over any subleading saddle points, we cannot claim to have an accurate calculation.
-It is another direction for future work to study the distribution of TAP states more systematically.
+We also consider higher moments of the evolution operator and identify a set of saddle points (Eq.~\eqref{eq:higher_moment_special_final_expression}) which, in addition to confirming the picture that different TAP states have independent level statistics, suggest that at least at low complexity, the number of TAP states at a given energy is Poisson-distributed and independent of other energies.
+Yet as we shall discuss, since our analysis does not consider the perturbative corrections around each saddle point, this does not constitute a complete calculation and serves more as motivation for future investigation.

-Our results can be further understood by comparing to Refs.~\cite{PhysRevE.102.060202} and~\cite{winer2020hydrodynamic} on one hand and Refs.~\cite{2001} and~\cite{Facoetti_2019} on the other.
-The first set of papers argues that for a system which separates into weakly coupled sectors, the SFF enhancement is the sum of return probabilities over all configurations.
-If the time evolution can be considered as an effective Markov process with transfer rates between sectors given by some matrix $M$, then the SFF enhancement factor is $\textrm{Tr} e^{MT}$.
-The second set of papers argues that for a \textit{classical} spin glass undergoing Markovian stochastic dynamics with generator $M$, the number of TAP states can be calculated --- and perhaps even defined --- as $\textrm{Tr} e^{MT}$.
-In this sense, the present paper can be considered as a ``missing link'' that extends the results of Refs.~\cite{2001} and~\cite{Facoetti_2019} to quantum systems.

-The fact that SFF enhancement is related to return probabilities suggests that the spectral statistics of spin glasses may contain information on aging dynamics as well.
-Another open question is whether the \textit{equilibrium} replica-symmetry-breaking transition has any consequences for spectral statistics.
-These, as well as those already mentioned, are all promising directions for future work.